aisyah-adam/VoiceGPT-Friend/README.md

 # VoiceGPT-Friend 😸

-This is a simple app based on GPT `gpt-3.5-turbo` and deployed with `Streamlit`.
+This is a simple app based on `gpt-3.5-turbo` and deployed with `Streamlit`.

 Instructions
 ---